How can mohs surgery help you In Oceanside, NY?

 Yes, any form of treatment will leave a scar.
 However, because Mohs surgery removes as little normal tissue as possible, scarring is minimized.
 Immediately after the cancer is removed, we may choose:

 - To leave the wound to heal by itself

 - To repair the wound with stitches, or

-This decision is based on the safest method that will provide the best cosmetic result.
+This decision is based on the safest method that will provide the best cosmetic and functional result.